You Need to Hear Jennifer Aniston's Joke About Brad Pitt Divorce - E! Online

 Friends ended in 2004, and Aniston and her then-husband Brad Pitt divorced in 2005 after nearly five years of marriage.
 Both remarried, but these relationships also came to an end.
 Pitt wed Angelina Jolie in 2014, and she filed for divorce in 2016 (they were declared legally single in 2019).
 As for Aniston, she wed Justin Theroux in 2015 and they announced their split in 2018, later divorcing.

-Still, Aniston told ELLE in 2018 she considers her marriages "very successful. " As she put it, "When they came to an end, it was a choice that was made because we chose to be happy, and sometimes happiness didn't exist within that arrangement anymore."
+Still, Aniston told ELLE in 2018 she considers her marriages "very successful."
+As she put it, "When they came to an end, it was a choice that was made because we chose to be happy, and sometimes happiness didn't exist within that arrangement anymore."

 And she's stayed on good terms with both her ex-husbands.
 Since their split, Aniston and Theroux have celebrated holidays together, given each other shout-outs on Instagram and even crossed paths with work.